sds/overcommit/README.md

 - `prepare-commit-msg` sets up your commit message to include additional author information and note submodule changes when updating.

+## Uninstallation

+If you'd like to remove the hooks from a repository, just pass the `--uninstall`
+flag:

+    overcommit --uninstall important-project

 ## Contributing